vmvadivel/Azure-ARM-Templates/README.md

 # AzureARMTemplates
 ARM Templates to automate those repeatable tasks with ease in Azure.
-If you intend to test it out in your non-production environment follow this steps:
+If you intend to test it out in your non-production environment follow these steps:

 1. Goto your Azure Portal and search for "Template Deployment"
 2. Choose "Build your own template in the editor"